petermattia/petermattia/_cyclic_voltammetry_simulation/index.md

 This tutorial will explain the simulation that powers my simple cyclic voltammetry MATLAB app.
-I built this app to help me better understand simple electrochemistry, and I hope it helps you too!
+I built this app to help me better understand the fundamentals of electrochemistry, and I hope it helps you too!

 Check out a screenshot below: